Skip to content

 FedEx Small Business Grant

-The FedEx Small Business Grant is awarded annually to help small business owners grow their business.
+The FedEx Small Business Grant is awarded yearly to help small business owners grow their business.
+If you want to receive the yearly notification, be sure to sign up for FedEx emails

-To be eligible for the FedEx Small Business Grant, you’ll need to have opened a FedEx business account before September 1st, 2023.
+To be eligible for the FedEx Small Business Grant, you’ll need to have opened a valid FedEx shipping account at least six months prior to application.

 NASE Growth Grant

-To be eligible for a NASE Growth Grant, you must be a NASE member.
+To be eligible for a NASE Growth Grant, you must be an existing NASE member.

 How to apply for a lawn care grant